After the Crash: Silver Clawing Back Up After Epic Bust Last Week

 Feb 6.
 Showing roots of an arugula plant, 23 days after planting.

 Step 5.
 Maintenance during 2-4 month grow cycle.
 Monitor water level via viewing port in front.
 Top up as needed.
 Add nutrients as you add water (approx. 5 ml of Solution A and 5 ml Solution B, per liter of added water).
 The water will not go down very fast during the first month, but once plants get established, water will likely be needed every 5-10 days.
+If you keep trimming outside leaves every several days, you can get away with having densely planted greens, whereas if you only harvest say every two weeks, the plants get so big they would crowd each other if you plant in every hole on the deck.

 Optional: Supposedly it helps to keep the acidity (pH) of the nutrient solution in the range of 5.5-6.5.
 I think most users don’t bother checking this, since the nutrient solutions are buffered to try to keep pH in balance.
 Being a retired chemical engineer, I got this General Hydroponics kit for measuring and adjusting pH.
 On several occasions, the pH in the tank was about 6.5.
 That was probably perfectly fine, but I went ahead and added about 1/8 teaspoon of the pH lowering solution, to bring it down to about 6.0.
 I also got a meter for measuring Electrical Conductivity/Total Dissolved Solids to monitor that parameter, but it was not necessary.